dgaydukov/cert-aws/sa/files/sa.md

 * no easy way to export data fro analytics (dynamoDB is OLTP, designed to handle unlimited number of small transactions)
 Anti-pattern:
 * using GraphQL + dynamoDB.
-Reason is that graphQL using resolver, and make many queries to dynamoDB instead of single query
+Reason is that graphQL using resolver, and make many queries to dynamoDB instead of single query Multiple table approach:
+* if you have table that actively queried during one day and then no more you have to re-create table every day
+* time series - if you know that during first day you query a lot, second - not much, and third - very little - create new table for each day, and for older table modify WCU/RCU to set it to minimum value
+Max item size:
+* max size of item is 400 KB (size of both keys+values, cause for each item we store all keys in a row)
+* if you need more space you can have multiple items per key (use sorted key) or compress (GZIP/LZO using `java.util.zip.GZIPInputStream` and store item as binary) or load data into s3 and store s3 link inside item

 ###### RedShift
 Database vs Data Warehouse: